jstolarek/jstolarek.github.io/pages/posts/2023-06-03-firmament.md

 =========

 I have quite a lengthy wishlist of computer games I am awaiting to be released.
-And when one of these games is finally published what typically happens is that I don't have the time to play it because, well, adult life.
+When one of these games is finally published what typically happens is that I don't have the time to play it because, well, adult life.
 But not this time.
 Firmament, a new game by Cyan, was released two weeks ago and I jumped right into it.
 Cyan is a studio that's been around since the late 80s, and when you think of it this in itself is a remarkable achievement[^1].
 They are most